 Sometimes, nothing can compete visual learning, so we’ve put together this easy-to-understand infographic illustrating how changing the aperture can effect our final image.

 Here it is!
 Refer back to our F-Stop Chart as we explain a bit more about apertures below, save it for future reference, print it out.
 Basically, do whatever you want with it!

 You can also find our Shutter Speed Chart Infographic here!

 You’ll probably have heard this corner of the Exposure Triangle referred to as a number of things, such as aperture, f-stop, f-numbers.

 Not to worry!
 We’ll clear up any lingering confusion in this section.

-The aperture is, quite simply, the opening inside your lens that allows light from the outside world through to your sensor.
+The aperture is the opening inside your lens (the lens diaphragm) that allows light to pass through your lens and hit the camera sensor.

 This term refers to the actual physical component in your lens.
 The bigger the aperture is able to open, the more light that your sensor can collect.